google/earthenterprise/earth_enterprise/BUILD_RHEL_CentOS.md

 ./bin/build.sh --use-docker=no
 ```

-__NOTE:__ The gtest RPM can be built on other linux systems using docker.
+__NOTE:__ The GTest RPM can be built on other Linux systems using Docker.
 Simply
-execute `build.sh` without the `--no-docker` argument.
+execute `build.sh` without the `--use-docker=no` argument.
 See the [README.md](https://github.com/thermopylae/gtest-devtoolset-rpm) for more details.

 Install the RPM: